-- 6-inch Schedule 40 steel pipe (actual outer diameter is 6.63 inches) - W6x25 I-beam (width=6.08 inches, depth=6.38 inches) - 7-inch square (or box) tube with a minimum of 1/4-inch thick walls that the posts have to fit inside the mounting clamps (assuming you wish to use the hardware provided by Electro-Mech).
+- 6-inch Schedule 40 steel pipe (actual outer diameter is 6.63 inches) - W6x25 I-beam (width=6.08 inches, depth=6.38 inches) - 7-inch square (or box) tube with a minimum of 1/4-inch thick walls the sense that the posts must be strong enough to support the load they will carry.
+Other than this general condition, the main limit imposed by the scoreboard is that the posts have to fit inside the mounting clamps (assuming you wish to use the hardware provided by Electro-Mech).
 The standard clamps form a "pocket" that is 7-1/2 inches square.
 So, if you try to use a 10-inch diameter pipe, our clamps will not work.